 Most of the public Wi-Fi portals (railway stations, hospitals, bus stops, shopping mall, theaters) are not using HTTPS and SSL protocols.
 So the users who are accessing the internet by using a public Wi-Fi network might encounter with ‘your connection is not a private error

 to avoid this users can sign in to public Wi-Fi portals using https site and then use your credentials to access the internet sites.
 Users can also make use of a VPN (a virtual private network) to avoid privacy errors on public Wi-Fi portals.

 If the user believes that the website which he wants to visit is trusted and protected then the user can access it with an insecure connection.
 To access the site, the user should click on the advance button on the error window.
 After then click on ‘proceed to website link’ to open the website.
 This will solve the privacy error on a web browser.

-Users can feel free to get in touch with us in case of any problems or questions in the above steps to resolve privacy error.
+Users can feel free to get in touch with us in case of any problems or questions in the above steps to resolve privacy errors.